 Ms. Devine’s professional career spans a wide range of posts dedicated to education and protection of consumers, including Director of Consumer Education and a member of the Consumer Protection Board for the Town of Huntington, and consultant to the New York State Consumer Protection Board.
 She was a founding partner of a small public relations company and served for a time as pastoral consultant to a Long Island AIDS- care organization.
 In addition to graduate work at the Fordham University School of Law, studies in sociology and a Certificate in Clinical Pastoral Education from the Nassau County Medical Center, Ms. Devine holds a Bachelor of Arts degree from the College of New Rochelle and a Master of Arts degree from the C.W.
 Post - Long Island University College of Management.

-Dr. Toulon received his Master’s degree in Business Administration from Dowling College, an Advanced Certificate in Homeland Security Management from Long Island University and recently completed his Doctorate in Educational Administration.
+Dr. Toulon received his Master’s degree in Business Administration from Dowling College, an Advanced Certificate in Homeland Security Management from Long Island University and completed his Doctorate in Education at Dowling College.
+He has attended several leadership courses at Harvard University’s John F. Kennedy School of Government.

 MARIO R. MATTERA, term as member expires in March 2019.
 Mr. Mattera is a St. James resident and currently serves as business agent for Plumbers Local Union #200 of Ronkonkoma.
 In that capacity, Mr. Mattera serves as trustee for union funds and is responsible for the management of $150 million in pension funds, welfare and annuity.
 He provides management and supervision over more than 1,100 members, 80 signatory contractors and 100 general contractors.
 Mr. Mattera also served as the union’s Executive Board Officer from 1999-2003; Examining Board Officer from 1996-1998; Sentry Officer from 1994-1996; and General Foreman from 1994-2003.